PanosKakos/Creating_a_chessboard/README.md

 # Creating_a_chessboard
-Creating a chessboard with swing
+With the java code above you can create a chessboard with swing